katieenns/Dream-Team/README.md

    * Give an option for user to change website/application settings.
 (Javier) (MILESTONE #1 - ITERATION #2)
    * Restrict user from zooming out beyond US country on map.
 Need to implement appropriate map scale levels.
 (Javier) (MILESTONE #2)

 4. User wants to able to select specific category and related multiple subcategories.
-User wants to able to specify the radius within which specific categories can be located.
+User wants to able to specify suggested radius within which specific categories can be located.
 Application must use YELP search API in backend to query the information related to categories of interest.
    * Explore the YELP search API and figure out best way to integrate it in web application.
 (Katie) (MILESTONE #1 - ITERATION #1)
    * Design the widget in web application with appropriate options for user to select categories.
 (Katie) (MILESTONE #1 - ITERATION #2)
    * Integrate the YELP’s search API with above widget to query results based on user selection.
 (Katie) (MILESTONE #1 - ITERATION #2)